fjarri/reikna/doc/source/guide.rst

     comp = TestComputation(ctx)

-The class is described here just for reference, the detailed explanation about writing your own computation classes is given in :ref:`the following sections <guide-contributing>`.
+The class is described here just for reference, the detailed explanation about writing your own computation classes is given in :ref:`the guide <guide-writing-a-computation>`.
 Its initial transformation tree looks like:

 (pic with base values out, in1, in2, param)